-You’ll also learn info that can be hard to track down, like why Amazon is messing up the colour of your paperback cover, and how to get your book listed in 10 categories rather than two.
+You’ll also learn bits of info that can be hard to track down, like why Amazon might messing up the colour of the cover you’re uploading for your paperback, and how to get your book listed in 10 Amazon categories rather than the default two.

-Advertising on Amazon has been a major driver of sales for my three books.
-I’ve had a small trickle of sales on non-Amazon platforms, but ad-driven purchases on Amazon have made up a significant majority of my overall sales.
-Getting the hang of it is definitely a process, but in this guide, I share what I’ve learned from running ad campaigns for my books.
+Advertising on Amazon has been a major driver of sales for my three books, and in particular, it’s led to a lot of sales of my first book.
+While my books are available on multiple platforms, ad-driven purchases on Amazon have made up a significant majority of my overall sales.
+Getting the hang of it is definitely a process, but in this guide, I share what I’ve learned.

 This mini-ebook is available as a downloadable PDF.